Mining companies sue Montana over ‘bad actor’ decision

 BILLINGS, Mont.
-(AP) — An Idaho mining company sued Montana environmental regulators on Friday for deeming the company and its president as “bad actors” who should pay for cleanups at several polluted sites before pursuing two new mines.
+(AP) — An Idaho mining company sued Montana environmental regulators on Friday for labeling the company and its president “bad actors” who should pay for cleanups at several polluted sites before pursuing two new mines.

-Attorneys for three subsidiaries of Hecla Mining Inc. described the state’s allegation that the company is responsible for ongoing pollution from several defunct mines as frivolous.
+Attorneys for subsidiaries of Hecla Mining described the state’s allegation that the company is responsible for past and ongoing pollution from defunct mines as frivolous.

-Hecla, which is based in Coeur d’Alene, Idaho, had no direct involvement in the polluted mines at issue.
+Hecla, based Coeur d’Alene, Idaho, claims to be the oldest precious metals mining company in the United States.
+It says it had no direct involvement in the polluted mines at issue.

-But its president, Phillips S. Baker Jr., who also chairs the National Mining Association, was formerly the chief financial officer for Pegasus Mining Company of Spokane, Washington.
+Hecla’s president, Phillips S. Baker Jr., who also chairs the National Mining Association, was formerly the chief financial officer for Pegasus Mining Co. of Spokane, Washington.

 Most Read Business Stories